Updated on January 31, 2019

 An ISP is a company that provides you with web access.
-ISPs can see everything you do and every website you visit, since they own the internet infrastructure you are using.
+ISPs can see everything you do and every website you visit since they own the internet infrastructure you are using.
 This means the amount of the data ISPs have on users is much larger than what search engines or social networks like Google and Facebook collect.
 Whether it’s Facebook, New York Times or a website that you visit in secret, your ISP has a record of all of your browsing history.

-If S.J.Res.34 becomes law, this highly personal and intimate data can be sold to the highest bidder, which will presumably use this data to show invasive advertising that will pry into our private lives like never before.
+Since S.J.Res.34 became law, this highly personal and intimate data can be sold to the highest bidder, who can use this data to show invasive advertising that will pry into our private lives like never before.
 Even worse, no customer consent is required to do this, so your data can be sold without your permission.
-S.J.Res.34 has just passed the Senate, and if also approved by the US House of Representatives, it can come into effect as law, leading to a widespread loss of browsing history privacy.

 How can you protect your browsing history privacy?

-Because the proposed legislation does not require ISPs to get your consent before providing your browsing history to advertisers, there is nothing you can do to opt-out of this privacy violation.
+Because the legislation does not require ISPs to get your consent before providing your browsing history to advertisers, there is nothing you can do to opt-out of this privacy violation.
 Not using an ISP is also not a realistic proposition, as that is equivalent to not using the Internet.
 However, there are several things that can be done to make sure your private browsing activity stays private.

 Use a VPN

-The best way to prevent your online activity from being collected by your ISP is to use a Virtual Private Network (VPN) to shield your browsing history from the prying eyes of your ISP.
-A VPN encrypts and routes your internet traffic through a private network, making it impossible for your ISP to see your browsing activity.
+The best way to prevent your online activity from being collected by your ISP is to use a Virtual Private Network (VPN).
+A VPN will shield your browsing history from the prying eyes of your ISP by encrypting and routing your Internet traffic through a private server.
+This makes it impossible for your ISP to monitor your browsing activity.
 ProtonVPN has a strict no logs policy to make sure that your online activity remains private.
 We also offer a free VPN service so that everyone can have secure and private access to the Internet.
-For more information about VPNs, you can see our article about finding the best VPN service.
+For more information about VPNs, see our article about choosing the best VPN service.

 Don’t use email provided by your ISP